Ohio State and No. 5 Michigan meet for three-game series starting Friday

 Ohio State continues non-conference schedule with five games in three days

-Amanda Buchholz is in her second season as an assistant coach at Ohio State.
+Amanda Buchholz recently completed her third season as an assistant coach at Ohio State.
 Buchholz came to Columbus from Miami (Ohio) where she spent three seasons as an assistant coach under Kelly Kovach Schoenly.

 "I am thrilled and grateful Amanda is a part of our staff," Schoenly said.
 "She has so much passion for the game and for developing her players.
 She is a defensive technician and has a knack for making defensive adjustments that win ballgames.
 I am confident the players will thrive under her energy and knowledge."